Ebubejen/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm /tmp/my_first_directory/betty : Delete the file betty.
-The file betty is in t/tmp/my_first_directory.
+rm -rf /tmp/my_first_directory : Delete the directory my_first_directory that is in the /tmp/ directory.